Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Introduction

-One significant challenge in determining whether PFR has indeed made coherent errors stochastic is, thanks to the community's progress towards fault-tolerance, the magnitudes of these errors are on the order of $10^{-3}$ or less in state-of-the-art devices.
-Which means measuring them reliably runs into limitations of various characterization approaches.
-Standard tomography is sensitive to preparation and measurement imperfections and also has very low accuracy, while randomized benchmarking estimates a quantity (closely associated with the average fidelity~\cite{PRY+17,W+17}) that does not differentiate between coherent and stochastic errors.
-Instead, we use {\em gate-set tomography}~(GST)~\cite{Sta14,MGS+13,BK+15,BGN+17}, a tomographic reconstruction technique that provides: insensitivity to state preparation and measurement (SPAM) errors, nearly quantum-limited accuracy, and an open source library for experiment design and data analysis~\cite{PYGSTI}.
-This allows us to accurately quantify not only the behavior of the diamond norm error~\cite{W+09} and average infidelity under randomization, but also the degree of coherence of the gate errors, as well as the degree of Markovianity of the evolution---all of which are consistent with the predicted behavior of PFR, despite the presence of imperfections in the randomization operations.
+One significant challenge in determining whether PFR has indeed made coherent errors stochastic is their small magnitude.
+Thanks to the community's progress towards fault-tolerance, the magnitudes of these errors are on the order of $10^{-3}$ or less in state-of-the-art devices.
+Measuring such small errors reliably runs into limitations of various characterization approaches: standard tomography is sensitive to preparation and measurement imperfections and has very low accuracy, while randomized benchmarking estimates a quantity (closely associated with the average fidelity~\cite{Nielsen02,PRY+17,W+17}) that does not differentiate between coherent and stochastic errors, and cannot test if errors corresponds to Pauli error models or not.
+In this demonstration we use {\em gate set tomography}~(GST)~\cite{Sta14,MGS+13,BK+15,BGN+17,NGR+20}, a tomographic reconstruction technique that provides 1) insensitivity to state preparation and measurement (SPAM) errors 2) nearly quantum-limited accuracy 3) an open source library for experiment design and data analysis~\cite{PYGSTI}.
+Critically, GST also allows us to accurately quantify not only the behavior of the diamond norm error~\cite{KSV02,W+09} and average infidelity~\cite{Nielsen02} under randomization, but also detailed features of individual gate errors and the degree to which the evolution is well described by a Markovian, time-invariant model~\footnote{ We define the operations to be Markovian if they can be well approximated by linear transformations of the state (density operator)---we consider the coarse-grained evolution at the time scale of the primitive gates, and do not consider issues such as dividibility of operations, or their infinitesimal generators.}---all of which help confirm the predicted Pauli error model behavior, despite the presence of general imperfections in the randomization operations.

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:frame-rand} we describe PFR, and discuss how to test its implementation in Section~\ref{sec:CV}.
+In Section~\ref{sec:frame-rand} we describe PFR, and discuss how to test its implementation, in a statistically rigorous manner, in Section~\ref{sec:CV}.
 Section~\ref{sec:experiments} describes the experiments as well as the infrastructure required to create and process randomized sequences.
-Finally, in Section~\ref{sec:results} we discuss the results.
+Finally, in Section~\ref{sec:results} we discuss the experimental results.